Renting a Car: Are You Covered?

 - Liability insurance pays for both injury and property damages you cause to others, up to the limits of your policy.

-- Collision coverage will pay for damages you cause, minus the deductible.
+- Collision coverage will pay for damages to your vehicle that you cause, minus the deductible.

-- Comprehensive coverage will pay for acts of God, fires, theft and many other situations, minus the deductible.
+- Comprehensive coverage will pay for acts of God, fires, theft and many other situations that could happen to your car, minus the deductible.